Psymposia: Work and views

+On June 4, 2024, seven Psymposia representatives are reported to have attended and spoken at the Food and Drug Administration (FDA)'s advisory hearing for Lykos Therapeutics's MDMA-AT for PTSD New Drug Application (NDA).
+They included Psymposia members Brian Pace, Russell Hausfeld, and Neşe Devenot, among others who were not specifically named.
+During the public comments period, the Psymposia representatives sharply criticized Lykos Therapeutics, including Hausfeld raising concerns about potential exploitation and mistreatment of veterans, Devenot urging independent review of clinical trial video recordings to investigate the possibility of additional cases of therapist abuse, and Pace and Devenot accusing Lykos Therapeutics of being a "therapy cult", among other misconduct allegations.
+The panel later overwhelmingly recommended rejection of MDMA-AT for PTSD, citing both major weaknesses of Lykos Therapeutics' NDA as well as mentioning Psymposia's allegations.
+The FDA followed suit and rejected the NDA of MDMA-AT for PTSD on August 9, 2024.
+Despite the rejection, MAPS and Lykos Therapeutics are continuing to develop and seek approval of MDMA-AT for PTSD.
+However, they have had to court additional corporate funding sources towards this aim.

 In 2023, Psymposia published a four-part series investigating the Church of Psilomethoxin (now the Church of Sacred Synthesis) and its claims about its supposed sacrament psilomethoxin.
 The church claims to biosynthesize psilomethoxin (a chemical cross between 5-MeO-DMT and psilocybin) in psilocybin mushrooms by enriching the substrate used to grow the mushrooms with 5-MeO-DMT.
 The church's members sign up for the church online and the church sells and mails its sacrament to its members, which led to the church being referred to as the "mail-order mushroom church".
 Though the church claims that its sacrament contains psilomethoxin, an independent chemical analysis in 2023 failed to detect psilomethoxin or 5-methoxypsilocybin in their mushrooms, but did detect the usual constituents of psilocybin mushrooms such as psilocybin.
 Psymposia has criticized the Church of Psilomethoxin as engaging in "psychedelic charlatanism".
 In April 2024, the church sued Psymposia and others for alleged defamation.
 The church's lawsuit against Psymposia was later dismissed in August 2024, with the cited dismissal reason being anti-SLAPP laws.